pfrazee/pauls-electron-rpc/README.md

 All serverside streams MUST implement `.close()` or `.destroy()`, either of which will be called.

 Stream methods can return a promise that resolves to a stream.

+## Buffers and ArrayBuffers

+Arguments and return values are massaged so that they are Buffers on the exporter's side, and ArrayBuffers on the importer side.

 ## Custom Errors